Mystic chord: Use by Scriabin

-In in his 2023-2024 essay "Scriabin's Compositional Methods: Analysis and Review," Reise updated his position noting that Scriabin's close colleague and biographer Leonid Sabaneyev wrote that "Scriabin often said his music was based on his 'synthetic harmony.'"
-Since this is how the composer himself described his famous chord, Reise has adopted the term in place of “mystic chord” (a term Scriabin never used) throughout his essay.
+In his 2023–2024 essay "Scriabin's Compositional Methods: Analysis and Review", Reise updated his position, noting that Scriabin's close colleague and biographer Leonid Sabaneyev wrote that "Scriabin often said his music was based on his 'synthetic harmony.'"
+Reise has adopted Scriabin's term in place of “mystic chord” (a term Scriabin never used) throughout his essay.
 Reise further points out (as have others) that in many of the late pieces, Scriabin extends the synthetic harmony by adding the note G - the next ascending P4.
 Reise posits that this expanded harmony, which contains all the notes of the acoustic scale, might be reasonably called the synthetic harmony+.

 The synthetic harmony(+) is the referential element for the orthography, the procedures governing the voice leading of the whole tone and octatonic scales, the registral distribution of the harmony, and the derivation of the complete octatonic scale.
 According to Reise, all scales (including the 9-note scale of the Poème Op.
 71 No. 1) either resolve or impliy resolution to the octatonic or whole scales.

-Matthew Bengtson writes, “...the mystic chord acts as a kind of mediator, a convenient means of transit, hovering, as in mid-air, between the whole-tone and octatonic harmonic worlds."
+Matthew Bengtson writes, "the mystic chord acts as a kind of mediator, a convenient means of transit, hovering, as in mid-air, between the whole-tone and octatonic harmonic worlds."

 Other sources suggest that Scriabin's method of pitch organization is based on ordered scales that feature scale degrees.
 Since the mystic chord is a synthetic chord, the scale from which it derives, sometimes called the "Prometheus scale", is an example of a synthetic scale.

 For example, a group of piano miniatures (Op.
 58, Op.
 59/2, Op.
 61, Op.
 63, Op.
 67/1 and Op.
 69/1) are governed by the acoustic and/or the octatonic scales.